 Want to know more about tuition fees or studying abroad?
 Need help with your uni or student finance application?
 Got questions about where to live?

-Our Student Support Services Information Fair takes place from 9.30am –3pm in Portsmouth Guildhall.
-You can put your questions to our student finance, admissions and housing experts and find out more about our sport and rec, wellbeing, study support and careers services.
+Our Student Support Services Information Fair takes place from 9.30am – 4.00pm in the Library foyer.
+You can put your questions to our student finance, admissions and housing experts and find out more about our sport and rec, study support and wellbeing service.

 Food and drink